dasqueel/target-rest-api/README.md

 * Write tests for the get and put requests

-* swagger documentation for API
+* swagger documentation for API (didnt have enough time to finish this part, but documentation is vital!)

 # Installation